-Parameter Description Name Allows you to enter a name for the node.
+Parameter Description Name The name of the node as it appears in the Node View and the Timeline view.
+Each node must have a name that is unique to its containing group.
 Mirror Select this option to also blur images in front of the focal point.
 Mirror Front/Back Ratio When the Mirror option is selected, this ratio is applied to the calculation of the blur on images in front of the focal point.
 The default ratio of 1:2 produces realistic results.
 Experiment with different values to create customized effects.
 Radius Controls the amount of blur applied to an element based on its distance from the focal point.
 Click on the Edit Curve button to change these values by adjusting the function curve.
 Quality Controls the quality of the blur.
 A higher quality will achieve better results but will be slower to render.